1 Day in Venice: The Perfect Short Itinerary Guide

 Bridge of Sighs

-Further on you’ll find the famous Bridge of Sighs (Ponte dei sospiri).
+Further on you’ll find the famous Bridge of Sighs (Ponte dei Sospiri).
 This bridge separated the palace and the prison.
 It was said that the view from this bridge was the last prisoners saw of Venice before they were locked up.

 While this isn’t the best place to relax because of the crowds, you can still sit by the side of the canal and watch the gondolas go by for a while before moving on.